pivotal-legacy/ServiceUnavailabilityPinger/README.md

 # Service Unavailability Pinger (SUP)

 ## What is it
-SUP is a simple app that demonostrates how to use (Sneakers)[https://github.com/jondot/sneakers] as a Job queue for Rails.
+SUP is a simple app that demonostrates how to use [Sneakers](https://github.com/jondot/sneakers) as a Job queue for Rails.

 ## Install

- * Clone the repo and `bundle`.
-SUP is based on PostgreSQL.
+ * Clone the repo, `bundle`, `rake db:setup`.
+SUP uses PostgreSQL as a backend, so make sure to have it up and running.
  * Install RabbitMQ

  ```bash